brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ```

 There is only one problem.
 We use the same observables multiple times in our template.
-Since observables are cold by default they will get executed every time there is a subscription.
-In Angular this means a subscription for every async pipe.
-For performance reasons we only want to recalculate these streams when something actually changes.
-For this we can try to use the **share()** operator from rxjs.
+Since observables are cold by default, they will get executed every time there is a subscription.
+In Angular, this means a subscription for every async pipe.
+For performance reasons, we only want to recalculate these streams when something actually changes.
+For that purpose, we can try to use the **share()** operator from RxJS.
 The **share()** operator is an alias for **publish().refCount()** and will share the subscription.

-This however gives some problems with angular its async pipe.
+However, that creates some problems with Angular and its async pipe.
 The situation of the problem goes like this:

-- Since we are using BehaviorSubjects the streams will get an initial value (which is what we want of course)
+- Since we are using BehaviorSubjects, the streams will get an initial value (which is what we want, of course).
-- The share() operator will emit that value when the AppComponent is initialized (before the template and async pipes are loaded)
+- The share() operator will emit that value when the AppComponent is initialized (before the template and async pipes are loaded).
-- When the app is initialized the async pipes will start subscribing to the stream
+- When the app is initialized, the async pipes will start subscribing to the stream.
-- Because the async pipe subscribed after the value was emitted the value is gone
+- Because the async pipe subscribed after the value was emitted, the value is gone.

-**Solution: shareReplay() will emit those values but keep track of them, that way the async pipes will never miss a value**
+**Solution: shareReplay() will emit those values but keep track of them.
+That way, the async pipes will never miss a value.**

 ## Conclusion

-We have created a complete reactive calendar which is performant and fixes a bunch of corner case in only a few lines of code.
-Just by think about source streams and presentational streams it wasn't even that hard.
-I hope that I can encourage more people to take on this reactive approach and start writing kickass applications.
+We have created a completely reactive calendar that is performant and fixes a bunch of corner cases in only a few lines of code.
+Just by thinking about source streams and presentational streams, it wasn't even that hard.
+I hope that I can encourage more people to take on this reactive approach and start writing kick-ass applications.

-## Special thanks
+## Special Thanks

-I wanted to give my special thanks to the awesome people that reviewed this post and gave me pointers:
+I would like to give special thanks to the awesome people that reviewed this post and gave me pointers:

 - Dominic Elm ([@elmd_](https://twitter.com/elmd_))
 - Manfred Steyer ([@manfredsteyer](https://twitter.com/manfredsteyer))
 - David Müllerchen ([@webdave_de](https://twitter.com/webdave_de))
 - Maxim Robert ([@sizerOne](https://twitter.com/sizerone))

-Thanks guys!
-Means a lot!
+Thanks, guys!
+It means a lot!